rocky-linux/wiki.rockylinux.org/docs/team/infrastructure/awx_scm_guidelines.md

 For single hosts, it's better to use either a single group that contains that one (1) host or selecting an inventory with that one host and using the group name again (if applicable or able) or `hosts: all`.
 The latter should be used in extreme edge cases.

+##### Local Inventory Files

+Generally local inventory files are not recommended.
+If you are running anything locally outside of AWX, an inventory is allowed but should not be committed to the repository.

 #### Pre-commits / linting

 When committing, pre-commit must run to verify your changes.
 They must be passing to be pushed up.
 This is an absolute requirement, even for roles.